aloksGithub/ESN_research/literature.md

 - Proposed stacking ensemble (s-ESN) consisting of M = 10 ESN models and a combiner that is also configured as another ESN learner.
 The leaking rate α, number of neurons in the repository N and activation function f(·) are set to 0.3, 100 and tanh for all ESN models

 ## Effective energy consumption forecasting using enhanced bagged echo state network

+The study proposes a new enhanced optimization model based on the bagged echo state network improved by differential evolution algorithm to estimate energy consumption.
+The proposed model combines the merits of three techniques which are echo state network, bagging, and differential evolution algorithm.
+DE is a population-based algorithm that uses mutation, crossover, and selection operations to evolve a population of candidate solutions towards an optimal solution.
+DE is particularly effective for solving problems with continuous variables.
+The proposed model is applied to two comparative examples and an extended application to verify its accuracy and reliability.
+Results of the comparative examples show that the proposed model achieves better forecasting performance compared with basic echo state network and other existing popular models.

+## An ensemble quadratic echo state network for non-linear spatio-temporal forecasting

+This paper presents an ensemble quadratic echo state network for non-linear spatio-temporal forecasting.
+A quadratic echo state network (QESN) is a modification of the basic echo state network (ESN) model that includes quadratic interactions between hidden processes and the response, as well as embeddings (lagged values) of the input.
+These modifications allow for more effective forecasts of non-linear spatio-temporal dynamical systems.